NextUrban/Livability_by_Twitter/README.md

 ## Installation (macOS X)

-First step in the process is to download and install the latest release for your choice of program.
-Here, the data collection process initially has been developed using R and later the review mining process is programmed in Python.
+First step in the process is to download and install the latest release of the program your choose.
+Here, the data collection process initially has been developed through the R software and later the review mining procedure has been programmed using Python.

 * [R Studio](https://rstudio.com/products/rstudio/download/)
 * [R software](https://cran.r-project.org/bin/macosx/)